VladGusiev/mermaid_diagram_generator/README.md

 ```

 ## Other rules
-- Only one connection per line is allowed.
+- Only one connection per input line is allowed.
 - No other connection symbols besides `->` or `<-` are allowed.
-- No whitespaces are allowed in the vertices notation
+- No whitespaces, special symbols or emojis are allowed in the vertices names

 ## Example
 Input: